-A few months ago when I first joined Google+, I was silly enough to bother participating in a dialogue with a large cross section of believers, who were responding to a public statement someone posted in the form of a question about speaking in tongues.
-I can’t quote it exactly, but it had to do with “why do believers add things to the Gospel?” and he listed a few things, the last of which was speaking in tongues, and of course THAT was the main point the predominantly evangelical majority latched onto and “destroyed.”
-A couple of us pentecostals/charismatics did ask questions and try explaining ourselves, but as usual, I got told I don’t really think he (the brother who considers himself Baptist, and doesn’t speak in tongues) is really saved.
+When I first joined Google+ many years ago, I was silly enough to bother participating in a dialogue with a large cross section of believers, who were responding to a public statement someone posted in the form of a question about speaking in tongues.
+I can’t quote it exactly, but it had to do with “why do believers add things to the Gospel?” and he listed a few things, the last of which was speaking in tongues.
+Of course THAT was the main point the predominantly evangelical majority latched onto and “destroyed” it.
+A couple of us pentecostals/charismatics asked questions and try explaining ourselves, but as usual, I got told I don’t really think he (the brother who considers himself Baptist, and doesn’t speak in tongues) is really saved.

 One of the posters mentioned how an Assemblies of God church invited him to come preach, and then he visited their website, and found they believe in the Baptism in the Holy Spirit subsequent to salvation, including speaking in tongues, so he declined the invitation because, he deduced, this means they believe people aren’t saved unless they speak in tongues.

 I tried showing him that HE was the one determining they believed that, but they probably didn’t if they were inviting him to come preach!
 He didn’t see how ridiculous and ironic his reason for rejecting a speaking invitation was on his part, and he was shutting a door God was probably opening for him to share something with that flock they wouldn’t have received through anybody else but him.

 But I digress, and plan on following today’s post with a few more thoughts on the “divisiveness” of non charismatics.